Which cruise line should you sail for your vacation? When it comes to selecting the right cruise line for you, it can feel a bit like car shopping.

-In the U.S., MSC Cruises is a relatively small player, with sailings only from Florida.
+In the U.S., MSC Cruises is a relatively small player.
 However, globally MSC is a major cruise line… and it’s making big inroads into the United States.
-If you plan to sail from Miami or Port Canaveral, then you can book a cruise aboard the line.
+If you plan to sail from Miami, Port Canaveral, or New York, then you can book a cruise aboard the line.
 In the years ahead, don’t be surprised if MSC offers more departure ports.

 So what is MSC like?
 In some ways it is similar to other mass-market cruise lines.
 You can expect ships with tons to do; popular spots like the pools, waterslides, spas, buffets, and more are all there.
 The experience is designed to appeal to everyone.
 Whether you are sailing as a family or a romantic couple’s getaway — and anything in-between — then you’ll have a good time.

 But there are some things that make MSC very different than its rivals.

 Perhaps the biggest difference is that since MSC has a large presence in the global cruise market, many passengers hail from outside the United States.
 While cruises from the U.S. on most lines are largely filled with American passengers, on MSC you’ll find all nationalities.

 And because of its clientele and roots in Europe, there are definite touches that feel different than other lines.
 For instance, announcements are made in several languages and evening shows are more “old-school” in many cases.
 This includes lots of singing, dancing, and acrobatics compared to full-scale productions put on by some lines.
 (Some ships have Cirque shows.)
 In short, even if you depart from Miami, you may feel like you are sailing in Europe instead of the Caribbean.